 Step 1: Login To the cPanel

-The first step to create a subdomain is to log in to the hosting provider’s cPanel.
-Note that every hosting provider has a different form of subdomain process but ideally the screen should function on basic roles.
-It is the basic step towards moving to create a specific subdomain for the page.
-Bringing your doubts to get cleared on what is a subdomain.
+The first step to creating a subdomain is logging in to the hosting provider’s cPanel.
+Every hosting provider has a different subdomain process, but ideally, the screen should function on primary roles.
+It is the essential step towards creating a specific subdomain for the page.

 Step 2: Navigating To the Functional Page